nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `add_app 1 a/Tom`

 🎯 **Expected Output:**
-You should see a confirmation message showing the job title, description and applicants (if any).
+You should see a confirmation message showing the added applicant and the job title.
 An example is shown below:

 ```ignorelang
 Applicant Tom added to the listing Computer Science Intern